Choose the correct Inline Skates

 Soft Boot Benefits

-• Lighter boots allow you to speed and skate longer distances
+• Lighter boots let you go faster and skate longer distances

-• Works well with laces to give you a compressed fit
+• Works well with laces to give you a snug, compressed fit

 Hard Boot Drawbacks

-• Heavier boots requires more effort from users
+• Heavier boots require more effort from the skater

-• Less comfort due to hardness of the boot
+• Less comfortable due to the hardness of the boot

 Soft Boot Drawbacks

-• Lighter boots makes it harder to balance
+• Lighter boots make it harder to balance

-• Less support on the ankles may cause pronation or supination
+• Less ankle support, which may lead to pronation or supination

 • Slalom